Yehudit Harari: Founder, director and public activist

 She died on June 7, 1979, at the age of 94.
 She was buried, along her husband Haim Harari, in the Trumpeldor Cemetery in Tel Aviv.

 Family

 Her son was Yizhar Harari, a Zionist activist, Israeli politician and a Knesset member, best known as initiator of the Harari Decision (aka Harari Proposal) of 13 June 1950, a landmark in Israeli constitutional law.
 Her grandson is distinguished physicist Prof. Haim Harari, President, from 1988 to 2001, of the Weizmann Institute of Science.
-Her sisters and brother are Leah Rachel Idelson, who was one of the founders of Tel Aviv, Hanna Eisenberg (Frumkin), Ben Carmi Eisenberg, Amatzia Eisenberg, who was a PICA executive in Eretz Yisrael, Oved Eisenberg, a public figure and a Zionist activist in the Yishuv, and Yehushua Eisenberg who was District Judge and Director General of the Israeli Magistrates' Courts.
+Her sisters and brothers are Leah Rachel Idelson, who was one of the founders of Tel Aviv, Hanna Eisenberg (Frumkin), Ben Carmi Eisenberg, Amatzia Eisenberg, who was a PICA executive in Eretz Yisrael, Oved Eisenberg, a public figure and a Zionist activist in the Yishuv, and Yehushua Eisenberg who was District Judge and Director General of the Israeli Magistrates' Courts.

 Literary works

 Yehudit started writing at a young age.
 Her anonymous letters were published in "Ha-Melitz", short stories and articles published in the periodical Ha'omer (edited by S. Ben Zion), HaPoel HaTza'ir, Bustanai, Ganenu, Hed HaHinuch, Haaretz, Zmanim and many more.

 In 1948, her autobiographical book Between the Vineyards was published by Dvir.
 The book tells the story of her life from being a girl to her adult life, with the love story of Haim Harari and Yehudit at the center, as they are called in the book "Ziv" and "Talia".
 The names of the family members were disguised under borrowed names, but she made it clear in the introduction that the story was written according to diaries, letters and documents that had been preserved in the family archive.
 The background of the family story describes the history of the Jewish community in Palestine at the beginning of the 20th century.
 In her book, she described with surprising frankness her doubts about the well-known fate of a married woman at the time:

 The days of vacation are over, the gymnasium is open, Ziv is busy with his work day and night, he usually comes home after midnight, Talia looks forward to his arrival and suffers from loneliness. [...]
 It is a shame that she left her favorite teaching profession and she is devoted only to the home and the kitchen and to the day-to-day nonsense.
 She dreams of working at a school, but all jobs are occupied.
 She begins to be dissatisfied with her life.
 Why should marriage change a woman's life and enslave herself in the house?
 Why does a man after marriage continue to live his normal life and why does a woman have to give up all that is dear to her?